b-irsigler/agora-assignment-irsigler/README.md

 The script preprocessing.py will chunk all available PDFs in ./original-publications considering only text, vectorize them using the embedding model defined above, and store them with proper metadata in the index.html.

 ### Chunking strategy
 For now, we use a fixed-size approach, i.e, 200 tokens with 30 tokens overlap.
 Smaller chunks improve retrieval precision for sparse keyword mentions.
+Larger chunks add more context.

 ### How to run it
 Create a venv: `python3 -m venv .venv && source .venv/bin/activate && pip install -r requirements.txt`